CtrlAltDelight/notes/Networks/Network Performance Metrics.md

 # Six Fundamental problems
 1. Naming and addressing
+- Provide identifiers to every node in the network
+- Name: which node it is
+	- www.google.com
+- Address: where node it located
+	- IP address 172.21.4.110
+ - Why do we need a name
+	 - Address changes, name does not!
-2. Destination discovery
+1. Destination discovery
-3. routing
+2. routing
-4. forwarding
+3. forwarding
-5. reliability
+4. reliability
-6. application multiplexing
+5. application multiplexing